capralifecycle/liflig-cdk-deployer/README.md

 ## How it works

-1. Identify the stacks for the current stage to be deployed
+1. Identify the stacks for the current environment to be deployed
 1. Download the Cloud Assembly
 1. Build parameters to be used during deployment
 1. Run CDK to deploy the stacks for the given Cloud Assembly